 - 1. Insert the USB flash disk that contains the latest BIOS file to the USB port. - Enter the Advanced Mode of the BIOS setup program.
-Go to the Tool menu to select ASUS EZ Flash 2 Utility and press <Enter> to enable it. - Press <Tab> to switch to the Drive field. - Press the Up/Down arrow keys to find the USB flash disk that contains the latest BIOS, and then press <Enter>. - 5.
-Press <Tab> to switch to the Folder Info field. - Press the Up/Down arrow keys to find the BIOS file, and then press <Enter> to perform the BIOS update process.
+Go to the Tool menu to select ASUS EZ Flash Utility and press <Enter> to enable it. - Press <Tab> to switch to the Drive field. - Press the Up/Down arrow keys to find the USB flash disk that contains the latest BIOS, and then press <Enter>. - 5 Press <Tab> to switch to the Folder Info field - Press the Up/Down arrow keys to find the BIOS file, and then press <Enter> to perform the BIOS update process.
 Reboot the system when the update process is done.

-- This function supports USB flash disks with FAT 32/16 format and single partition only. - DO NOT shut down or reset the system while updating the BIOS to prevent system boot failure!
+- This function supports USB flash disks formatted using FAT32/16 on a single partition only. - Ensure to load the BIOS default settings to ensure system compatibility and stability.
+Select the Load Optimized Defaults item under the Exit menu. - DO NOT shut down or reset the system while updating the BIOS to prevent system boot failure!